skip to content

 Available modules

 Relevant Master's level courses in other Departments are acceptable alternatives to those offered by the Department of Engineering.
-If you wish to take a module that is not on the list of approved modules, your supervisor should obtain permission from the department concerned for you to sit the examination, or arrange alternative assessment, and you should inform the Graduate Studies Office by the Meteor registration deadline (see below).
+If you wish to take a module that is not on the list of approved modules, your supervisor should obtain permission from the department concerned and you should inform the Postgraduate Office by the METEOR registration deadline (see below under "Register via METEOR").

 Timetables and syllabuses